Chipdelmal/dataViz_CADi/markdowns/revealjs.md

 # [Reveal.JS](https://revealjs.com/#/)

 This is a javascript framework to create presentations in HTML.
 It is extremely flexible, and it can be used through its HTML interface, or its [online editor](https://slides.com/?ref=github).
 Knowledge of [HTML](https://en.wikipedia.org/wiki/HTML) and [CSS](https://en.wikipedia.org/wiki/Cascading_Style_Sheets) is highly recommended to use the code version directly, although it does not need to be very advanced to produce acceptable results (several [CSS](https://en.wikipedia.org/wiki/Cascading_Style_Sheets) templates are provided by the authors).
+The framework also provides several [examples of use](https://github.com/hakimel/reveal.js/wiki/Example-Presentations) available online.

 <hr>